Study smarter with Fiveable

 Get study guides, practice questions, and cheatsheets for all your subjects.
 Join 500,000+ students with a 96% pass rate.

-Compare: Free morphemes vs. Bound morphemes—both carry meaning, but free morphemes are independent while bound morphemes are dependent.
+Compare: Free morphemes vs. Bound morphemes: both carry meaning, but free morphemes are independent while bound morphemes are dependent.
 If an analysis question asks you to identify morpheme types in a word like "unhappiness," start by finding the free morpheme ("happy") and then classify what's attached.

 Morphemes differ not just in independence but in what kind of meaning they contribute.
-Some carry the core semantic content; others serve grammatical purposes.
+Some carry core semantic content; others serve grammatical purposes.

 When bound morphemes attach to roots, they do fundamentally different jobs.
 This distinction between derivational and inflectional morphemes is one of the most frequently tested concepts in morphology.